Woman in Gold (film): Plot

-In a series of flashbacks, Maria Altmann recalls the Anschluss, the arrival of Nazi forces in Vienna, the persecution of the Jewish community and the looting and pillaging by the Nazis of Jewish families.
-Maria Altmann and members of her family attempt to flee to the United States.
-While Altmann and her husband are successful, she is forced to abandon her parents in Vienna.
+In a series of flashbacks, Maria Altmann recalls the Anschluss, the arrival of Nazi forces in Vienna, the persecution of the Jewish community, and the looting and pillaging by the Nazis of Jewish families.
+Maria and her family attempt to flee to the United States.
+While Maria and her husband are successful, she is forced to abandon her parents in Vienna.

-In the present, living in Los Angeles, an elderly and widowed Altmann attends the funeral for her sister.
+In 1998, living in Los Angeles, an elderly and widowed Altmann attends the funeral of her sister.
 She discovers letters in her sister's possession dating to the late 1940s, which reveal an attempt to recover artwork owned by the Bloch-Bauer family that was left behind during the family's flight for freedom and stolen by the Nazis.
 Of particular note is a painting of Altmann's aunt, Adele Bloch-Bauer, now known in Austria as the "Woman in Gold".

 Altmann enlists the help of E. Randol Schoenberg (the son of her close friend, Barbara), a lawyer with little experience, to make a claim to the art restitution board in Austria.
 Reluctantly returning to her homeland, Altmann discovers that the country's minister and art director are unwilling to part with the painting, which they feel has become part of the national identity.
 Altmann is told that the painting was legitimately bequeathed to the gallery by her aunt.
-Upon further investigation by her lawyer and Austrian journalist Hubertus Czernin, this claim proves to be wrong as the alleged will is invalid due to the fact that her aunt did not own the painting, the artist's fee having been paid by Altmann's uncle.
+Upon further investigation by her lawyer and Austrian journalist Hubertus Czernin, this claim proves to be wrong as the alleged will is invalid since her aunt did not own the painting, the artist's fee having been paid by Altmann's uncle.
 Adele Bloch-Bauer wanted the painting to go to the museum at her husband's death but it was taken from him by the Nazis and placed in the museum by a Nazi-collaborating curator, well before his death.
-Schoenberg files a challenge with the art restitution board, but it is denied and Altmann does not have the money needed to challenge the ruling.
+Schoenberg files a challenge with the art restitution board, but it was denied and Altmann did not have the money needed to challenge the ruling.
 Defeated, she and Schoenberg return to the United States.